 Speaking of electrics, the circuitry inside the crankshaft sensor can also be susceptible to wear and tear.
 Besides, the sensor relies on the well-being of its electric and electronic components in order to send back its analysis to the ECU.
 Most commonly, the wiring inside of the sensor is quite vulnerable to disruptions.
 The wires might be damaged by an accident, for example.

 Perhaps it’s been frayed and is short-circuiting, or it’s become loose from its connectors.
 Incorrect – which is to say too little or too much – voltage sent through the wiring could affect the condition of the sensor, too.
-These can compromise the still-functioning crankshaft sensor to wear down faster and eventually leads to complete failure.
+These can compromise the still-functioning crankshaft sensor to wear down faster and eventually lead to complete failure.

 4. Damaged Wheel And Pin